What Is Transitional Living?

 The Rules Don’t Hurt, Either

 Transitional living facilities, like the recovery center, usually come with a set of rules and regulations tenants must follow while they live there.
-While the thought of more rules may seem oppressive, they actually work in a person’s favor by keeping drugs, alcohol, or other tempting substances or situations out of the home.
+While the thought of more rules may seem oppressive, they work in a person’s favor by keeping drugs, alcohol, or other tempting substances or situations out of the home.

 10 Benefits of Transitional Living